-Many of us know artists like Roy Lichtenstein, Andy Warhol, or Jasper Johns, but have you ever wondered what Pop Art is as a movement?
+Many of us know artists like Roy Lichtenstein, Andy Warhol, or Jasper Johns, but have you ever wondered what Pop Art movement is really about?

 Pop art developed as an art movement in America and Britain, in 1950, and peaked in the 1960s.